South McCullough Wilderness Area

 Access

 Access is from dirt roads on the southeast, west, and northern sides of the wilderness area.
-The southeast side of the wilderness area can be accessed from Searchlight via Pipe Spring Road.
-The road is marginally accessible in a 2-wheel-drive, high-clearance vehicle when the road is dry.
-For details of the road, see the McCullough Mountain hike.
+The southeast side of the wilderness area can be accessed from Searchlight via Pine Spring Road.
+The road is marginally accessible in a 2WD, high-clearance vehicle when the road is dry, but a 4WD vehicle would be safer.

 Terrain